Biomedical-Photonics Lab

 • Biophotonics / Physics in Medicine

-• Raman / Near-Infrared / FTIR / Fluorescence Spectroscopy
+• Raman / Near-Infrared / FT-IR / Fluorescence Spectroscopy

-• Second Harmonic Generation (SHG) Imaging
+• Second Harmonic Generation (SHG) Multiphoton Microscopy

 Principal Investigator